COVID-19 Frequently Asked Questions

 As a result of this, spaces at our Yacht Stations ware limited.
 We therefore urge hirers to plan their journey ahead and arrive in good time before dusk, particularly at Great Yarmouth where the nearest 24 hour mooring is a considerable distance away.
 Hirers are encouraged to contact our Yacht Stations in advance if they are planning to arrive late on in the day to receive advice and check for availability of spaces.

 Social distancing measures and one-way systems are in force at Tourist Information Centres.
-No Broads Authority boat trips (Ra, Liana and Electric Eel) will run at this moment in time.

 Yes - Restaurants, cafes, bars, and pubs (that are self-contained and can be accessed from the outside) are permitted to re-open from 4 July onwards assuming they follow COVID-19 Secure guidelines.